NYPL/dgx-global-search/README.md

   - `NODE_ENV` indicates if the app is running locally or on a remote server.
 It could be `development` or `production`.
 The default value is `development`.
   - `REGION_ENV` indicates the region where the app's AWS Elastic Beanstalk instance is.
 If it is not specified, the default value will be `us-east-1`.
   - `SKIP_CACHING` an optional variable that can be set to `true` if you don't want to use caching
+  - `AWS_PROFILE` an optional variable that can be used to set the AWS profile the app will use.
+It will usually be either `nypl-sandbox` or `nypl-digital-dev`.
+You should not have to set this variable unless you are running in production mode locally.

 ### Development Mode
 We use Webpack to fire off a hot-reloading development server.
 This allows for continuous code changes without the need to refresh your browser.